Queries with Window Functions

 Example 4 – Aggregate function for a range or groups window frame

-.
+RANGE and GROUPS modes specify logical values based on values of the ORDER BY expression in the OVER clause.
+This example demonstrates the difference between ROWS and RANGE or GROUPS.
 The frame contains all rows with salary values less than or equal to the current row.
 Unlike the previous example, for employees with the same salary, the sum is the same and includes the salaries of all of those employees.

 SELECT depname, empno, salary,